Halsman murder case: Trials

 The trial began on December 13, 1928, at the Innsbruck state court.
 Many relatives and friends from the Halsman family's hometown, Riga, came to support Philippe, but his position was desperate from the start.
 The testimony against him came from witnesses in Breitlahner, the town nearby (some connected to the Heimwehr movement, a network of proto-Nazi activity) who claimed to have found Philippe's behavior at the crime scene suspicious.
 There was also circumstantial evidence: a stone had been found with the victim's blood and hair, but there was no evidence linking the stone to Philippe.
 The most powerful argument for his defense was the lack of a motive, supported by testimony of Halsman's relatives which upheld the loving relationship between father and son.
 The Innsbrucker Nachrichten, a local newspaper, ran a story titled "Accident or Murder?" the day after the event, and one week later ran the story “A Father Battered to Death by His Own Son".
 After four days of trial, the jury voted 9-3 for conviction, and Philippe Halsman was sentenced to 10 years' imprisonment in solitary confinement.

 The legitimacy of that judgement was immediately challenged by journalists and legal scholars all over Austria and Germany.
 The Supreme Court of Austria reversed the verdict and sent the case back to Innsbruck.
 At the second trial on October 19, 1929, Halsman was found guilty of manslaughter and sentenced to four years of imprisonment.

 Aftermath

 Observers of the trial noted the widespread antisemitism in Tyrol and the public condemnation of Halsman.
 Halsman's sister Liouba worked for his release and drew international attention to the case.
 Leading intellectuals of the time, among them Sigmund Freud, Albert Einstein and Thomas Mann endorsed his innocence.
 Freud's opinion emphasized that the Oedipus Complex, which the experts who testified at trial offered as the motive for Halsman's behavior was, in fact, universal and should not have been offered as a motive weighing toward Halsman's guilt.
-Finally, on October 1, 1930, the President of Austria Wilhelm Miklas pardoned Halsman.
-Philippe left Austria for Paris, where he joined his mother and sister and began his career as a photographer.
+Finally, on October 1, 1930, Austrian president Wilhelm Miklas pardoned Halsman.
+Philippe left Austria for Paris, where he joined his mother and sister and began a career as a photographer.
 No other suspects were tried.